 However, if the broader markets begin sell-off once again due to more lockdowns of the U.S. economy, we could see the paper silver price decline as well.
 Regardless, this is only a short-term price trend.
 I believe we are going to see another SURGE in physical silver bullion buying in the next few months, especially if we see lower paper silver prices.

-Actually, if we experience either LOWER or HIGHER silver prices, we could see a surge in buying in both cases.
+If we experience either LOWER or HIGHER silver prices, we could see a surge in buying in both cases.
 It seems to me that investors are becoming increasingly worried about the financial system and stock markets.
 All it would take is just 1% of Americans to move into physical gold and silver to push their prices to unimaginable levels.

 Pay Attention To The King Base Metal Price… COPPER